avinash201199/DSA-Questions/README.md

 * Make your pull request after adding the program
 * Wait for review.

-After reviewing your code if there will be no changes required then your pull request will be accepted.<br><br>
+After reviewing your code if there will be no changes required then your pull request will be accepted.<br>

-You can also contribute to this repository by improving documention or any mistakes/errors
+You can also contribute to this repository by improving documention or any mistakes/errors <br>

 Contact for any doubt -https://www.instagram.com/lets__code/